BeatrisIlieva/event-loop/README.md

 ## Full Explanation

-For a detailed explanation of the Event Loop and how this visualization works, check out the full article on Dev.to:
+For a detailed explanation of how this visualization works, check out the full article on Dev.to:

 🔗 [Understanding the Event Loop: The Heart of Asynchronous JavaScript](your-article-link-here)